huntdatacenter/docs/docs/coordination/agreements/overview.md

 # Overview of agreements

 This page contains a structured overview of the necessary agreements to fully utilize our cloud services to make your science fly.
-This page is intended for coordinators.
+The information is intended for coordinators.

 [[toc]]